 It takes just a year or two for your content to get outdated.
 Or it might be ranking for words that you were not initially targeting.

 Rather than going through the stress of writing entirely new content, you could just up entirely

-You might be thinking, “How do I determine which of the blog content to update?”.
+You might be thinking, “How do I determine which blog content to update?”.

 You should conduct a content audit on an annual basis to just discover any insights into your blog and content marketing strategy.

-Tools like Google Search Console and Google analytics can be quite helpful in this regards.
+Tools like Google Search Console and Google Analytics can be quite helpful in this regard.

 25. Know That Google Search is Local

 Google search is a really powerful force in content marketing.
 Don’t ever underestimate it.